clintcarter1999/JokesAPI/README.md

  - ***Considere Scalability***
 	 - *How would your application:*
 		 - handle 2 million Jokes?
-			 - **Pushback**:
-					 - How do we measure what is "acceptable?"
-						 - Size of Database (potential cost of storing)
-						 - Responsiveness of API against such a large store?
-What is the acceptable range of time for each given API?
-Ex: Retrieve joke by id: [0, 1] second?
 		 - a slow connection speed?
-			 - **Pushback**:
-					 - What approach do we want to take here?
-						 - Keep retrying the same command N number of times?
-						 - Fail after the first time?
-						 - Thoughts?
-Ideas?
 		 - a spike in requests?
  - ***Design and create RESTful endpoints (CRUD)***
 	 - **Keep in mind things such as:**